blakecromar/command_line_commands/README.md

 ### How to install a package to environment

-Note: `--upgrade` upgrades a packages to the newest version
+Note: `--upgrade` upgrades a packages to the newest version. <br>
+Note: You can modify a package version number or have the package come installed with a specific version with `==`

 ```
 pip install [package-name]